 Day 3 – Pompeii:

 In 79AD the eruption of Mt.
 Vesuvius plastered the entire town of Pompeii and it’s inhabitants.
 Since then, very minimal restorations have been made solely to illustrate what historians believe life was like back then.
 A tour guide led us through the ruins and brought us to the infamous plastered bodies.
 It’s hard to explain the emotion experienced when seeing casts of actual human bodies, human bodies that I’ve read about for over a decade.
 At that point, all of the stories and pictures suddenly received proper validation.
 I was in complete awe.

-After Pompeii, we unfortunately stopped for lunch.
-You would think that it’s really difficult to mess up a Pizza in Italy, but I suppose anything is possible.
+After Pompeii, we stopped for a quick lunch at an odd place that our tour guide had suggested.
+You would think that it’s really difficult to mess up a Pizza in Italy (especially so close to Napoli), but I suppose anything is possible.
 After lunch we got back on the bus and headed to Mt.
 Vesuvius.
 The bus dropped us off at the bottom of the hiking trail and we began our steep voyage to the top of the crater.
 Vesuvius is still an active volcano, it’s last eruption was about 70 years ago.
 Though the chances of an eruption are extremely unlikely, I still wanted to get my pictures and get the hell out of there.
 We then began our six hour drive back home and ended our much needed escape to the Amalfi Coast.

 12 July 2013 – 14 July 2013